jrp244/byu-cs324/lab-shell-pipeline/README.md

 ### Multiple Commands

-For every two consecutive commands in the pipeline (e.g., command 0 and command 1, command 1 and command 2, etc.), a pipe should be created, such that the write end of the pipe is duplicated on the standard output of the process running the first/earlier command, and the read end of the pipe is duplicated on the standard input of the process running the second/later command.
+For every pair of consecutive commands in the pipeline (e.g., command 0 and command 1, command 1 and command 2, etc.), a pipe should be created, such that the write end of the pipe is duplicated on the standard output of the process running the first/earlier command, and the read end of the pipe is duplicated on the standard input of the process running the second/later command.
 Thus, for a pipeline consisting of `n` commands, there should be `n` child processes